jgbarah/evaluating-foss-projects/evaluation_dashboards.md

 Even when they don't use the term "dashboard", they provide a simple one.
 It includes information on contriutors and activity, with a focus on the historical evolution of contributions.

-![GitHub dashboard for OpenStack Nova, activity punchcard](github-punchcard.png)
+![GitHub dashboard for OpenStack Nova, activity punchcard](github-punchcard.png) *[Activity punchcard for OpenStack Nova](https://github.com/openstack/nova/graphs/punch-card), shown by the GitHub dashboard, as of July 2015*

 The dashboards provided by GitHub are intersting because, even being simple, they are available for all the repositories the site hosts.
 And they host most of the FOSS being developed these days.
 Therefore, as in the case of Open HUB, it is very likely that if you need some simple metrics for almost any project, you can find a repository in GitHub with it, and therefore a dashboard providing it.